beaulebens/keyring-social-importers/readme.txt

 * "Entities" are expanded (URLs are not t.co, they are the real/final URLs)

 == Changelog ==
+= 1.4 =
+* BREAKING: Change from using a value in post meta (keyring_service) to using a custom taxonomy ('keyring_services') to reference the service a post was imported from.
+Entries are automatically created for all importers.
+* There is a script called 'migrate-keyring-postmeta-to-taxonomy.php' included in the plugin.
+Put it in the root of your WP install and run it (as many times as necessary, even if it crashes/runs out of memory) until it produces no output.
+That will convert all existing posts and remove their keyring_service postmeta.
+* Fix deprecated notice and use esc_sql()
+* Fix a string that didn't havea a textdomain
+* Tweak Instapaper importer to use last progress date to get links published closer to when you read them

+= 1.3 =
+* Update Twitter API URLs to use new 1.1 API
+* Foursquare check-ins that contain photos now download and attach the photo to your local post, props Chris Finke
+* Added an action which is fired after *each post* is created/imported: do_action( 'keyring_post_imported', $post_id, $service_name, $post );
+* Add import_start/end actions which are called in core importers (for consistency)

+= 1.2 =
+* NOTE: Requires the latest version of Keyring (v1.4)
+* NEW: Instapaper importer
+* NEW: TripIt importer
+* Only send the "must install Keyring" message once per page
+* Better handling of options for each importer
+* Check if a service is configured in Keyring before attempting to use it
+* Allow default tags to be applied to all imported posts
+* Clean up help text and instructions on a few importers

 = 1.1 =
 * Updated to work with Keyring 1.2
+* Added TripIt importer (for air travel only, 1 post per "flight series")
+* Added "Default tags" option for all importers

 = 1.0 =
 * Initial check-in without templating engine